-There is also a members' forum where members can discuss any topics about rowing and the club.
-Notification of the forums will be posted on facebook and in the regular newsletter.
-If a member has an item that they would like included on the committee meeting agenda, please send requests to Secretary (secretary@goringgapbc.org.uk).
+There are also occasional members' forums where members can discuss any topics about rowing and the club.
+Notification of the forums will be posted on Facebook and in the regular newsletter.
+If a member has an item that they would like included on the committee meeting agenda, please send requests to the Secretary (secretary@goringgapbc.org.uk).